Data protection and Privacy Statement

 The Information Commissioner's Office (ICO) on 4 August 2021, published changes to direct marketing rules (Privacy and Electronic Communications Regulations (PECR)).

-If a public authority's message (via email, text (SMS) or phone call) is necessary for the authority's underlying tasks or functions, these messages are not considered direct marketing.
+If a public authority's message (via email, text (SMS), or phone call) is necessary for the authority's underlying tasks or functions, these messages are not considered direct marketing.

-This means that the Council are not required to obtain your consent to send these types of communications or to provide you the opt-out facility, as listed within the Privacy and Electronic Communication Regulations (PECR), as these rules along with the absolute opt-out right from direct marketing contained in the UK GDPR do not apply to these communications.
+This means that the Council is not required to obtain your consent to send these types of communications or to provide you the opt-out facility, as listed within the Privacy and Electronic Communication Regulations (PECR), as these rules along with the absolute opt-out right from direct marketing contained in the UK GDPR do not apply to these communications.

 The Council will continue to comply with direct marketing rules (Privacy and Electronic Communications Regulations (PECR)) for direct marketing messages where we cannot identify a relevant task or function underlying the communication we want to send you; or cannot demonstrate that sending promotional messages is necessary for our identified task or function.